amochohan/angular-checklist-filter/README.md

 The type of object being filtered.
 In the current example, we're building a list of users, so ```user``` is appropriate.
 This value is used when no options have been selected to output ```any model``` (```any user```).

+## Licence

+This package is open-sourced software licensed under the MIT license.
+For support or improvements, please submit a pull request or log an issue.
+Amo Chohan <amo.chohan@gmail.com>